buggy18/buggy_ft/README.md

 Free Use.

+  - SUPPORTED BY U -
-**Special Thanks to Allah SWT, ErrorTeam, HelloWorld.
+*Special Thanks to Allah SWT, ErrorTeam, HelloWorld.